 Before long I was suited up in my life jacket and climbing on board for my first jet boating experience.

-The jet boat shot off down the spectacular canyon, tall cliffs rising up on both sides and water spraying in it’s wake.
-Just as I was enjoying the scenery racing by we suddenly did a full 360° spin before continuing down the river at ridiculous speeds of up to 85kph.
+The jet boat shot off down the spectacular canyon, tall cliffs rising up on both sides and water spraying in its wake.
+Just as I was enjoying the scenery racing by, we suddenly did a full 360° spin before continuing down the river at ridiculous speeds of up to 85kph.
 At times the water seemed so shallow that I thought we were going to hit the bottom and tear the boat apart, but the boat is designed to operate in as little as 10cm of water.

 We continued flying up and down the canyon doing spins and sharp turns, often coming so close to the canyon walls that I was sure that we were going to crash, but the skilled driver was completely in control.
 This ride was truly exhilarating.